finom/vovk/README.md

 ## Features

-Next Wednesday offers a range of features to streamline your Next.js routing experience:
+**next-epoch** offers a range of features to streamline your Next.js routing experience:

 - Build a clear and beautiful structure for your REST API code with Next.js App Router.
 - Elegant decorator syntax (all HTTP methods are available).